superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/tutorials/custom_site_class.rst

 .. note::

-  This bundle requires to have CMF RoutingBundle, DoctrinePHPCRBundle installed, see :doc:`/bundles/SWPMultiTenancyBundle/tutorials/routing_integration`.
+  This bundle requires CMF RoutingBundle and DoctrinePHPCRBundle to be installed, see :doc:`/bundles/SWPMultiTenancyBundle/tutorials/routing_integration`.

-If needed, you can provide your own Site document class to represents the tenant in PHPCR tree.
+If needed, you can provide your own Site document class to represent the tenant in the PHPCR tree.
-This new class must implement :ref:`bundle_tenant_site_interface` which is provided by this bundle or you can extend the default :ref:`bundle_tenant_model_site` class.
+This new class must implement :ref:`bundle_tenant_site_interface` which is provided by this bundle, or you can extend the default :ref:`bundle_tenant_model_site` class.

 .. code-block:: php